fusion809/fusion809.github.io-old2/_posts/2016/12/OS/14-slackware.md

 Slackware is unusual amongst modern Linux distributions in that it has no graphical installer, but rather its official installer is a textual installer.
 In this regard it is most similar to the &#42;BSDs like DragonFlyBSD, FreeBSD, NetBSD and OpenBSD, which all use a textual installer by default.
 Personally I have found the installers of the &#42;BSDs a little easier to use than Slackware's.
 Slackware is also unusual in how out-of-date the software is in its repositories (e.g., it is still using KDE Plasma 4, even though KDE Plasma 5 has been out since July 2014) and how relatively small its repositories are.
 You will find many pieces of software you may want, including open-source software, that are absent from the official repositories of Slackware.
 Rather one often has to rely on the [SlackBuilds repositories](https://slackbuilds.org).

 I have personally found Slackware a fairly easy Linux distribution to inadvertently break, especially with respect to its kernel.
 After kernel upgrades I have had it fail to boot for me.
-Despite this, it is not without its charm, especially for those that dislike systemd.
+But most of the time it works fine.
+It is not without its charm, especially for those that dislike systemd.

 Ideally Slackware is best suited to advanced users that: